xionluhnis/knitsketching/README.md

 This implementation deviates slightly from the paper description.
 Notably, it adds support for layer metadata that describes patterns and colorwork on top of the sketches.

-This is a prototype, so expect bugs.
+This is a prototype; expect bugs.

 ## Dependencies